 It’s been a very significant week for mental health in sport.
-A week where several high-profile athletes from a range of sporting backgrounds have admitted to their own personal battles.
+A week where several high-profile sportspeople from a range of sporting backgrounds have admitted to their own personal battles.

 American gymnast Simone Biles withdrew from several events at the Tokyo Olympics, prioritising her own mental wellbeing.
 England cricketer Ben Stokes recently announced he was taking “an indefinite break” from the game for the same reason.
 And today it emerged that England defender Tyrone Mings spoke to a psychologist during the recent European Championships, saying his “mental health plummeted” during the build up to the finals.

 None of this is a surprise to former Scottish cyclist and Commonwealth gold medallist Callum Skinner.
-In a recent BBC news article, Skinner spoke about his own depression and mental health battles and said that the recent surge in athletes speaking out “isn’t the start of a tidal wave of athletes suddenly pulling out of events because of mental ill health.
-It’s just athletes being honest.”
+In a recent BBC news article, Skinner spoke about his own depression and mental health battles and said that the recent surge in sportspeople speaking out “isn’t the start of a tidal wave of sportspeople suddenly pulling out of events because of mental ill health.
+It’s just sportspeople being honest.”

 There are few more honest than Joe Marler, the Harlequins and England rugby player whose recent Sky TV documentary “Big Boys Don’t Cry” is one of the most honest, interesting and thought-provoking insights into mental health in sport I’ve seen to date.
 Marler begins the documentary by saying, “My position is loose-head, and I guess I’m a loose head in more ways than one.”